42694647426/DataScience-Project/README.md

 ### I: Influences
 (experience, symptoms, daily life, lose job, what people do or change during covid perioed)

-### E: Emotional comments
+### P: Opinion comments
+Including emotional comments and opinions about Covid, ironic comments, doubt comments, questions, concerns.

-("I don't want to die" "I hate getting tested", including ironic comments, doubt comments, Questions)
+("I don't want to die" "I hate getting tested" "Covid will live with us forever" "@xxx have you ever consider xxx?")

 ### Categorized priority from top to down.